D. Social Sciences and Industry

 Intellectual Property: The Pikachu at a Pokémon Cafe in Tokyo, expanding the use of the rights (2018).

-Risks: The site of a silver refinery at the Iwami Ginzan Silver Mine in Oda, Japan, built in 1895 but closed within a year and a half due to unprofitability (2024).
+Risk: The site of a silver refinery, built in 1895 at the Iwami Ginzan Silver Mine in Oda, Japan, which was closed within a year and a half due to unprofitability (2024).

-Income Inequality: 8 Mile Road separating Detroit from its affluent suburbs (2015).
-It was represented as a socially insurmountable boundary in “8 Mile” (2002).
+Income Inequality: 8 Mile Road, separating Detroit from its affluent suburbs (2015).
+It was portrayed as a socially insurmountable boundary in the movie 8 Mile (2002).

 Financial Crisis: South Korea implemented painful reforms with the support of the IMF during the 1997 Asian financial crisis.
 In Seoul (1998).

-Financial Crisis: Burj Khalifa under construction in Dubai, which received financial support from Abu Dhabi in the wake of the 2008 financial crisis (2008).
+Financial Crisis: The Burj Khalifa under construction in Dubai, which received financial support from Abu Dhabi following the 2008 financial crisis (2008).

 Development Economics: At the first UNCTAD conference in 1964, Raúl Prebisch called for a new trade policy for developing countries.
 At the UN ECLAC in Santiago (2013).

-Traditional Technology: A hand-weaving experience at an association that aims to revive the Yanai Stripes, which declined at the beginning of the 20th century in Yanai, Japan (2023).
+Traditional Technology: A hand-weaving experience at an association dedicated to reviving the Yanai Stripes, which declined in the early 20th century, in Yanai, Japan (2023).

-Industrial Revolution: Power looms in a Lowell factory that led the US Industrial Revolution (2015).
+Industrial Revolution: Power looms in a Lowell factory that played a key role in the U.S. Industrial Revolution (2015).

 Technology Introduction: The Japanese government introduced French spinning technology and established the Tomioka Silk Mill in Tomioka in 1872.
 The photo shows the equipment at the factory when it closed in 1987 (2023).

-Changes in Industrial Structure: Biopolis in Singapore’s one-north district, an international R&D hub established to create a new advanced industry (2016).
+Structural Transformation: Biopolis in Singapore’s one-north district, an international R&D hub established to foster a new advanced industry (2016).

 International Relations: The round table used at the 2016 G7 Summit in Shima, Japan (2018).

-International Cooperation: The demining equipment that worked in Angola.
-At the 2007 Global Festa Japan in Tokyo (2007).
+International Cooperation: The demining equipment used in Angola, at the 2007 Global Festa Japan in Tokyo (2007).

-International Administration: The Danube, an international river that is jointly managed by the countries in its basin.
-In Budapest (1992).
+International Administration: The Danube, an international river jointly managed by the countries in its basin, in Budapest (1992).

-Diversity: The Empire State Building on the day of the Pride March in NYC (2015).
+Diversity: The Empire State Building on the day of the Pride March in New York (2015).

 Photos: Top page